-Black skin colour is not simply black among black people.
-Blackness is differentiated not only for descriptive purposes but rather unfortunately for some kind of aesthetic value, if not status.
-But when did black people start to categorise their blackness?
+Colourism is a problem prevalent in many black communities.
+The black skin tone is classed and differentiated not only for descriptive purposes but rather unfortunately for some kind of aesthetic value, if not status.
+But why do black people rank and attach value of importance to their blackness?

 There are visible physical degrees of variation of blackness and there is a perceptive importance placed on each degree of blackness.
 The grand question is when did black people start to place their blackness into some kind of a scale, a hierarchy of value?
-Beauty has to be exceptional to be seen in a darker person!
+Physical beauty has to be ‘exceptional’ to be seen in a darker person.

 The fallacy of light skin superiority is ingrained in most black communities such that some black people especially women, though not exclusively, spend a huge proportion of their annual income on skin lightening beauty products.
 It is no surprise that the beauty products industry enjoys a sizeable market share among black people for skin lightening products.